brimdata/zed/docs/lake/design.md

 underlying data objects thereby allowing time travel to work in the face of deletes.

-For example, this command deletes the three objects and/or commits referenced by the data object IDs:
+For example, this command deletes the three objects referenced by the data object IDs:
 ```
 zed lake delete -p logs <id> <id> <id>